christophercochran/Genesis-Visual-Hook-Guide/readme.txt

 = I have my admin bar disable, can I still view the hooks without it? =

 Sure!
 The views are triggered by a query string.
-Simply add ?g_markup=show ?g_hooks=show or ?g_filters=show to the end the url.
+Simply add ?gvhg_markup=show ?gvhg_hooks=show or ?gvhg_filters=show to the end the url.

 == Screenshots ==